odoo/odoo/doc/howtos/rdtraining/setup.rst

     $ git config --global user.name "Your full name"
     $ git config --global user.email "xyz@odoo.com"

-Configure github
+Configure GitHub
 ----------------

-To fetch the sources and to contribute in the Odoo's development you will need a GitHub user.
-We recommend you using your trigram (xyz) followed by '-odoo': 'xyz-odoo'.
-If you prefer, you can also use your personal GitHub user.
+To fetch the sources and contribute to Odoo's development you will need a GitHub account.
+We recommend using your trigram (xyz) followed by '-odoo' as your username: 'xyz-odoo'.
+If you prefer, you can also use your personal GitHub account.

-The easy way to authenticate to GitHub is to use the SSH connection, using the SSH authentication will allow you to connect to GitHub without supplying your username or password at each visit.
+The easiest way to authenticate to GitHub is to use an SSH connection.
+Using the SSH authentication will allow you to connect to GitHub without supplying your username or password every time.

 The following instructions are based on the official `GitHub documentation <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`__.